-The event takes place in the Bamyan region of Afghanistan, an area that’s known for its beauty and security.
+The event has always taken place in the Bamyan region of Afghanistan, an area that’s known for its beauty and security.
 When Afghanistan was on the hippy trail in the 1960s and 70s, this was one of the key destinations, a landscape of dramatic cliffs and bright blue lakes, with caves and citadels to explore.
 Its name means ‘The Place of Shining Light’.

 For security reasons, some information about the event is not publicised, and this inspired a film and wider project called The Secret Marathon – for more information click the button below.

-The exact course and location varies from year to year, making the most of the spectacular scenery around the region and finding new challenges for our runners.
+The exact course and location varied from year to year, making the most of the spectacular scenery around the region and finding new challenges for our runners.

 Terrain and Climate

 The area consists largely of high-altitude semi-desert.
 It sits at around 3000m, beneath the mountains of the Hindu Kush, so the thin air presents a challenge and runners will feel the impact.

 The courses usually involve dirt roads and non-technical trails, with short sections of tarmac.
 Road shoes are typically adequate.